AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 1. Click the **[!UICONTROL Close]** button when done.

->[!NOTE]
->
->For subject line, emoticons can only be inserted via a copy/paste.

-To customize the emoticon list, refer to [customizing the emoticon list](../../delivery/using/defining-interactive-content.md)
+To customize the emoticon list, refer to this [page](../../delivery/using/customizing-emoticon-list.md).

 ## Selecting message formats {#selecting-message-formats}